Cruise Croatia: Split to Split

 Optimize Your Free Time

 If you did not purchase EF Ultimate Break Optional Excursions before the trip began, you can log into your Online Account and do so on tour.
 If you’d like to plan something else during your free time, connect with your Tour Director before doing so; they sometimes arrange extra activities for the group during free time.
-Optionals on this tour include:
+Prices for these optional excursions will increase on tour, so please check your online account for available add ons.

 Wine and Dine